waqar-ahmed51/React-Project-e-commerce-app-estore.com/README.md

 <strong> - Project Video Demo</strong>

 <strong>This project's details and features are given below: </strong>
-Custom UI (every component is made with styled component CSS).
+- Custom UI (every component is made with styled component CSS).
-Focused/Unique design UI look.
+- Focused/Unique design UI look.
-Material UI Icons used.
+- Material UI Icons used.
-Search option, the user can search for the product.
+- Search option, the user can search for the product.
-Register Page, register user functionality with proper form validation.
+- Register Page, register user functionality with proper form validation.
-Sig-in Page, user sign-in functionality with proper sign-in form validation.
+- Sign-in Page, user sign-in functionality with proper sign-in form validation.
-Good looking full-screen slider with custom colors in the background.
+- Good looking full-screen slider with custom colors in the background.
-Product Category, custom-made product categories view with beautiful transitions.
+- Product Category, custom-made product categories view with beautiful transitions.
-Popular Product, shows the popular product on the home page.
+- Popular Product, shows the popular product on the home page.
-Navbar, Footer, Header, and Footer.
+- Navbar, Footer, Header, and Footer.
-Product Details View Page, the user can check the product details.
+- Product Details View Page, the user can check the product details.
-Add to Cart, user can add a product to the cart.
+- Add to Cart, user can add a product to the cart.
-Cart fully functional, user can increase or decrease the quantity of the product, delete the product, and more.
+- Cart fully functional, user can increase or decrease the quantity of the product, delete the product, and more.
-Checkout fully functional, shipping details, and total cost details.
+- Checkout fully functional, shipping details, and total cost details.
-Restfull API
+- Restfull API
-Dummy JSON API
+- Dummy JSON API
 and more, visit link or watch project video demo.